 Both sectors are covered.

 The UAE government grants four days of paid leave for Arafat Day and Eid Al Adha.
-Both the UAE public sector and private sector typically receive the same number of public holidays each year, under a unified calendar.
+Both public sector and private sector employees receive the same public holidays each year under a unified calendar approved by the UAE Cabinet.

 What Is Arafah Day and Why Does It Matter?